 The campaign mobilised a powerful coalition of international NGOs, civil society groups and grassroots activists to toxify the reputation of the mines and build international consensus that it should not be developed.
 The pressure built up by the campaign successfully forced Barclays commit to ditching the financing of the Adani mine and its associated infrastructure.
 This was a huge victory and Barclays’ commitment was a big part of the domino effect leading to other major banks dropping the project.

 In 2015, after campaigning by BankTrack, the Rainforest Action Network and Global Justice Now, Barclays quietly introduced policy to stop financing companies who engaged in the highly destructive method of mountain top removal of coal - having been the world’s biggest financier of it in 2013.
 Mountain top removal literally involves blasting off the tops of hills and mountains to access coal below.

 In May 2017, at the Barclays Annual General Meeting (AGM), the Chairman John McFarlane told shareholders that the bank would be withdrawing their financing of fracking company Third Energy - licensed to frack in Ryedale, North Yorkshire.
 Barclays owned 97% controlling stakes in Third Energy.
+Under pressure from campaigners, Barclays finally sold the company earlier this year.
 This is a huge victory for the anti-fracking and climate justice movement in the UK, showing the power of organising and building coalitions in our local communities.
 The decision was due to years of tireless campaigning led by residents in Ryedale, supported by activists from People & Planet, Friends of the Earth, 350.org and SumOfUs.

 Already there has been one successful campaign for an institution to boycott Barclays because of their financing of fossil fuel projects.